icann/rdap-conformance-tool/docs/2019_gtld/response/domain_entities_registry.md

 Test group: [rdapResponseProfile_2_7_5_3_Validation]

-The following steps should be used to test the RDAP protocol section 2.7.5.3 of the RDAP_Response_Profile_2_1:
+The following steps should be used to test the RDAP protocol section 2.7.5.3 of the RDAP Response Profile 2.1:

 1. For the _entities_ with the registrant, administrative, technical and billing role within the domain object, if the email property is omitted, validate that a remarks element